 No one knows the exact reason for migraines.
 There are a couple know contributors including genetics and environmental factors.
 It is also thought that migraines may be caused by changes in the brainstem and its interactions with nerve.
 Migraines affect 18% women and 6% of men in the US.
 It is common for migraines to start during adolescence and will substance after the age of 50.

-Moses Bernard DC, Joel Alcantara DC, and G. Stanford Pierce DC publish a case study on how upper cervical chiropractic helps with migraines in the Journal of Upper Cervical Chiropractic Research.
+Moses Bernard, DC, Joel Alcantara, DC, and G. Stanford Pierce, DC did a case study on The Care of a Teenage Girl with Migraine Headaches and published their findings in the Journal of Upper Cervical Chiropractic Research.

 Clinical Features: A 16-year-old female presented with a chief complaint of migraine since kindergarten.
 Magnetic resonance imaging, computer axial tomography scans of the cranium and a dental consultation were unremarkable.
 The frequency of migraine attacks occurred 1-2 times per week, lasting approximately 2-3 hours per episode.